 In the highly anticipated second edition of the best-selling classroom guide, author Ellen C. Carillo addresses why digital literacy is a crucial skill for students’ educations, future careers, and participation in democracy.
 In this interview, Professor Carillo talks to the MLA about what readers will find in the second edition.
-Coming this fall, the new edition of the MLA Guide to Digital Literacy is available for preorder today.
+The new edition of the MLA Guide to Digital Literacy is available now.

 MLA: Why was it time for a second edition of this book to come out?